eng3844f17/eng3844f17.github.io/_projects/p4-video.md

 - Align and amplify the narrative thread of your data-story.
 - Meaningful decisions about what rhetorical purposes your videos fulfill for your future single-page site.
-- Video(s) include(s) appropriate application of basic composition strategies: Rule of Thirds, meaningful cuts/transitions (on motion, similar elements, or narrative connection), and source material pertinent to narrative.
+- Demonstrate application of basic composition strategies: Rule of Thirds, meaningful cuts/transitions (on motion, similar elements, or narrative connection), and source material pertinent to narrative.